 Women in Ontario and the Western provinces are more likely than those in Quebec and most of the Atlantic provinces to be employed.
-In 2002, 63% of women in Alberta worked at a job or business, as did 60% of those in Manitoba and 58% in Ontario, 57% in Saskatchewan and 55% in British Columbia.
-In contrast, just over half of all women in Quebec (54%), New Brunswick (54%) and Nova Scotia (53%) were employed that year, while the figure was just 45% in Newfoundland and Labrador.
-The exception to this pattern was Prince Edward Island, where 57% of women were employed in 2002.
+In 2003, 63% of women in Alberta worked at a job or business, as did 60% of those in Manitoba and 58% in Ontario, 59% in Saskatchewan and 56% in British Columbia.
+In contrast, just over half of all women in Quebec (55%), New Brunswick (53%) and Nova Scotia (53%) were employed that year, while the figure was just 47% in Newfoundland and Labrador.
+The exception to this pattern was Prince Edward Island, where 58% of women were employed in 2003.
 (Table 2)

-In all provinces, however, women are considerably less likely than their male counterparts to be part of the paid workforce.
-Indeed, in 2002, the difference between the proportions of women and men with jobs was as high as 13 percentage points in Saskatchewan, 12 points in Quebec, Manitoba and Alberta, and 11 percentage points in Ontario.
-There were also gaps of 9 percentage points in British Columbia, 8 points in Nova Scotia, 7 points in New Brunswick and Newfoundland and Labrador, and 6 points in Prince Edward Island.
+In all provinces, however, women are considerably less likely than their male counterparts to be part of the paid work force.
+Indeed, in 2003, the difference between the proportions of women and men with jobs was as high as 12 percentage points in Alberta and Manitoba, and 11 points in Quebec, Ontario and Saskatchewan.
+There were also gaps of 9 percentage points in British Columbia and Nova Scotia, 7 points in New Brunswick and Prince Edward Island, and 6 points in Newfoundland and Labrador.